 We provide formal, subject-specific training and individual guidance on research methods, writing research proposals, applying for funding and presenting research papers.

 Current students are working on topics across the whole range of French literary studies, and many of our recent PhD graduates have gone on successfully to academic posts or postdoctoral fellowships.

-• REF rankings 2014: The Modern Languages departments were ranked 9th in the REF's power rankings which take into account the quantity and quality of research activity and performed well in terms of impact with 100% of their research rated as having an outstanding (4*) or considerable reach and significance.
+• Most recent REF rankings: The Modern Languages departments were ranked 9th in the Research Excellence Frameworks's (REF) power rankings which take into account the quantity and quality of research activity and performed well in terms of impact with 100% of their research rated as having an outstanding (4*) or considerable reach and significance.

 • Current number of academic staff: 12 permanent (all research active).

 Simon Gaunt, Marco Polo's Le Devisement du Monde: Narrative Voice, Language and Diversity

 Emily Butterworth, The Unbridled Tongue: Babble and Gossip in Renaissance France